Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Pod or capsule coffee machines

-My main problem with pod machines is that the business model of pod machine manufacturers is to sell you a cheap machine (usually sold at their cost or close) in order to then lock you into paying over the odds for their pods for as long as you own the coffee brewing equipment.
+My main problem with pod machines is that the business model of pod machine manufacturers is to sell you a cheap machine (usually sold at their cost or close) in order to then lock you into paying over the odds for their pods for as long as you own the coffee machine.

-Many people will be familiar with this business model when it comes to printers.
+The majority of people will be familiar with this business model when it comes to printers.
 Many people buy a printer that costs £30-£60 and think that it’s a good deal only to find that the ink cartridges contain hardly any ink and cost £20 each so no wonder they were happy to sell you the printer for such a low price in the first place!

-It’s not quite as bad with pod coffee machines but with the likes of Dolce Gusto and Tassimo you can expect to pay about 80p for a cappuccino or latte and you need to bear in mind that the milk in the capsule is either powdered milk (Dolce Gusto) or liquid milk creamer (Tassimo) which is never going to be as good as utilizing fresh milk from a taste perspective.
+It’s not rather as bad with pod coffee machines but with the likes of Dolce Gusto and Tassimo you can expect to pay about 80p for a cappuccino or latte and you need to bear in mind that the milk in the capsule is either powdered milk (Dolce Gusto) or liquid milk creamer (Tassimo) which is never going to be as good as using fresh milk from a taste perspective.

-Nevertheless, if time is of the essence then you can’t get quicker than a pod machine.
+But, if time is of the essence then you can’t get quicker than a pod machine.
 Open the lid, add the pod, press one button and you’re done.

-If you like milk-based drinks such as cappuccino or latte and you choose to froth your own milk for the best taste then Nespresso is the way to go as some of their machines have built-in steam wands so you can froth your own milk or even milk carafes that work with fresh milk to automatically froth and heat your milk so you don’t have to.
+If you like milk-based drinks such as cappuccino or latte and you choose to froth your own milk for the perfect taste then Nespresso is the way to go as some of their machines have built-in steam wands so you can froth your own milk or even milk carafes that work with fresh milk to automatically froth and heat your milk so you don’t have to.

 Also, thanks to Dualit taking Nespresso to court in a David vs Goliath type affair, and winning, there is a huge range of Nespresso compatible pods available, so you’re no longer locked in to utilizing genuine Nespresso pods.